 Keep reading below.

-What’s in ‘Other’ category:
+What’s in ‘Other’ in storage:

 There is a list of things you’ll find under the category ‘Other’.
 We are mentioning some of them down below.